thanabodeeB/RateLimited/README.md

 I've decided not to use database for data storage for ease of testing and presenting.<br/>

 # Rate Limit
-My main job is to implement rate-limited API that satisfied these specification.<br/>
+My main job is to implement rate-limited API that satisfied these specification without usage of external library.<br/>
 c.
 Both these values have to be easily configurable per endpoint (requests and/or periods), and should fallback to a default 50 requests every 10 seconds if no configuration is provided.<br/>
 d.
 If the rate gets higher than the threshold on an endpoint, the API should stop responding for 5